Maximize Style in Minimal Space: Small Front Porch Decorating Ideas

 This is where your local big box building store can come to the rescue!
 You can find lots of inspiration for adding architectural details to your front porch design by strolling through the trim department.

-Whether on the exterior or interior of your home, using architectural trim pieces is a look that is always on trend!
-This porch from Delineate Your Dwelling is a great example.
-Pin
+Whether on the exterior or interior of your home, using architectural trim pieces is a look that is always on trend and will make your porch and whole house look more expensive!

 At the home of My Wee Abode, three pieces of wood tied together with rope not only look great tucked into a corner, but does double duty as a plant stand.

-If you don’t happen to have any wood lying around, a 4×4 or 6×6 pole from the big box store, that is cut into three different sized pieces, would work just as well.
+If you don’t happen to have any wood lying around, a 4×4 or 6×6 pole from the big box store, cut into three different-sized pieces, would work just as well.

 When it comes to adding charm, you just can’t beat a porch swing!
 Even though the space on the porch at Stacy Living is tight, she was able to find a swing that is small enough to fit.